Western capercaillie: Status and conservation

 This species has an estimated range of 1000000–10000000 km2 and a population of between 1.5 and 2 million individuals in Europe alone.
 There is some evidence of a population decline, but the overall species is not believed to approach the IUCN Red List threshold of a population decline of more than 30% in ten years or three generations.
 It is therefore evaluated as least concern.

 As reported by the Spanish researcher Félix Rodríguez de la Fuente in his "Fauna" series, the northwestern Spanish subspecies T. u. cantabricus—an Ice Age remnant—was threatened in the 1960s by commercial gathering of holly fruit-bearing branches for sale as Christmas ornaments—a practice imported from Anglo-Saxon or Germanic countries.

-In Scotland, the population has declined greatly since the 1960s because of deer fencing, predation and lack of suitable habitat (Caledonian Forest).
-The population plummeted from a high of 10,000 pairs in the 1960s to fewer than 1000 birds in 1999.
-It was even named as the bird most likely to become extinct in the UK by 2015, a survey then identified 1114 birds, occupying a reduced range of terrain.
+In Scotland, the population has declined greatly since the 1960s because of deer fencing, predation and lack of suitable habitat, surviving only in the Caledonian Pine Forest.
+In 2015, it was named as the bird most likely to become extinct in the UK.
+The population has plummeted from a high of 10,000 pairs in the 1960s to 532 in the wild by 2025.
 In mountainous skiing areas, poorly marked cables for ski-lifts have contributed to mortality.
 Their effects can be mitigated by proper coloring, sighting and height alterations.

 A study published in 2022 by NatureScot scientific advisory committee recommended 'renewed intensive measures' to maintain the population, especially steps to assist in the survival of eggs and chicks.
+An important measure has been to mow the heather to allow one of their staples, blaeberry, to thrive.
 Predators like crows, foxes and pine martens are blamed for the decline, as well as the deer fences, and increased human recreation in the territory which can injure adult birds.It was declared as 'extremely vulnerable' and requiring urgent action.
 Biodiversity Minister for Scotland, Lorna Slater, MSP described capercaillie as 'magnificent birds' and 'iconic' for Scotland and called for 'partnership working' to reverse the decline.